Please email email@example.com if you have a question, or join the Psychology Online Student Advising Organization on Blackboard.

 Privacy and Advising

 The Family Educational Rights and Privacy Act of 1974 (FERPA ) was put in place to protect your privacy, and the psychology department takes this very seriously.
-We can only response to official GMU addresses, and we can only provide advising directly to you.
+We can only respond to official GMU addresses, and we can only provide advice directly to you.
 If you would like a third party present, they will need to fill out the online consent form, available through the registrar's website.

 Advising is a very collaborative process.
 It is important that both the student and the advisor work together in order to have a successful advising session.
 Below is a type of syllabus that can help guide you to how academic advisors can help you, and how you can best prepare for your advising session.

-What to Expect from your Advisors
+What to Expect from Your Advisors

 What Advisors Expect from Students